 Employing the enclosing surface approximation with a sphere of radius $\mathcal{R}$, we set the offset $x_0 = 0.6 \mathcal{R}$.
 In our numerical simulations, we set the angular velocity of the system $\Omega = 0.25 c/\mathcal{R}$, and thus the LC radius is $\rho_\text{LC} = c/\Omega = 4 \mathcal{R}$.
-We produce two sky maps using snapshots from the up/up and up/down simulations once they have reached a stationary state, typically after $2.5$ rotation periods.
+We produce sky maps using snapshots of the FF field from the up/up and up/down configurations once they have reached a stationary state, typically after $2.5$ rotation periods.

-Fig.~\ref{fig:double_dipole} shows the magnetic field lines and parallel electric currents on the $y=0$ plane resulting from the up/up (left panel) and up/down (right panel) configurations.
-Fig.~\ref{fig:Lines_2dip_uu} instead shows the LOFLs emanating from the polar cap boundaries of these configurations.
+Figure~\ref{fig:double_dipole} shows the magnetic field lines and parallel electric currents on the $y=0$ plane resulting from the up/up (left panel) and up/down (right panel) configurations.
+Figure~\ref{fig:Lines_2dip_uu} instead shows the LOFLs emanating from the polar cap boundaries of these configurations.
 The up/up case is shown in the left panel from a polar vantage point (3D coordinate axes shown), whereas the up/down case is shown from an oblique vantage point in the right panel.
 The LC is the large circle (left panel) or gray cylinder (right panel).
 The field configuration in the up/up case resembles the single, aligned dipole solution.
 However, the broken axial symmetry in the magnetic field is quite apparent from the polar vantage point; the polar cap is ellipsoidal and the LOFLs are more dense in the direction orthogonal to the dipole offsets.
-When viewed in the plane of the dipole moments (left panel of Fig.~\ref{fig:double_dipole}), the field lines resemble a single dipole.
+When viewed in the plane of the dipole moments (left panel of figure~\ref{fig:double_dipole}), the field lines resemble a single dipole.

 In contrast to the up/up case, the field topology of the up/down configuration is much more involved.
-The field has a quadrupolar character, as illustrated in the right panel of Fig.~\ref{fig:double_dipole}.
-This complexity gives rise to four different caps, two per dipole---see the right panel of Fig~\ref{fig:Lines_2dip_uu}, which shows one of these magnetic caps from an oblique vantage point.
+The field has a quadrupolar character, as illustrated in the right panel of figure~\ref{fig:double_dipole}.
+This complexity gives rise to four different caps, two per dipole---see the right panel of figure~\ref{fig:Lines_2dip_uu}, which shows one of these magnetic caps from an oblique vantage point.

-We apply the SL method to predict the high-energy emission from these two double dipole FF fields in the same way as we did above for a single NS.
-Fig. \ref{fig:atlas_double_dipole} shows the resulting sky maps and light curves.
+We apply the SL model to predict the high-energy emission from these two double dipole FF fields in the same way as we did above for a single NS.
+Figure~\ref{fig:atlas_double_dipole} shows the resulting sky maps and light curves.